kempsterrrr/create-nft-gallery/README.md

 A CLI tool to scaffold NFT gallery applications for Arweave Name System (ArNS) domains.
 This tool helps you quickly set up a gallery to showcase your NFT collection with support for different blockchain platforms.

+## TODOs

+- [ ] Add wayfinder + image component from original example
+- [ ] Add deployment scripts from original repo
+- [ ] Add support for ETH and Solana wallets for ArNS and permaweb-deploy

 ## Installation

 ```bash